Next Stop Grand Central

 © Courtesy of author

 Maira Kalman is an illustrator, an author, and a designer.
-She is the author of And the Pursuit of Happiness and The Principles of Uncertainty.
-She is the illustrator of Michael Pollan’s Food Rules and the bestselling edition of William Strunk and E. B. White’s The Elements of Style.
-Kalman’s work is represented by Julie Saul Projects in Manhattan.
+She is the author of And the Pursuit of Happiness, The Principles of Uncertainty, Beloved Dog, Cake, and The Autobiography of Alice B. Toklas Illustrated.
+She is the illustrator of Michael Pollan's Food Rules and the bestselling edition of William Strunk and E. B. White's The Elements of Style.
+Kalman's work is shown at the Julie Saul Gallery in Manhattan.
 View titles by Maira Kalman

 Praise